 Pinterest (NASDAQ: PINS) competes with fellow social media advertising platforms like Google (NASDAQ: GOOGL), Meta Platforms (NASDAQ:FB), Snapchat (NYSE: SNAP), and Twitter (NYSE: TWTR).

-Pinterest's revenue growth over the last three years has been impressive, averaging 43.4% annually.
+Pinterest's revenue growth over the last three years has been very strong, averaging 39.9% annually.
 The initial impact of the pandemic was positive for Pinterest's revenue, but growth rates subsequently normalized.

 As a social network, Pinterest can generate revenue growth by increasing user numbers, and by charging more for the ads each user is exposed to.

-Over the last two years the number of Pinterest's monthly active users, a key usage metric for the company, grew 7.11% annually to 445 million users.
-This is an ok growth for a consumer internet company.
+Over the last two years the number of Pinterest's monthly active users, a key usage metric for the company, grew 3.04% annually to 450 million users.
+This is a bit slower growth than what we see in some of the hottest consumer apps.

 Revenue Per User

 Average revenue per user (ARPU) is a critical metric to track for every consumer internet product and for Pinterest it measures how much it makes off ads served to each user, proxy for how valuable advertisers find its audience and its ad-targeting capabilities.

-Pinterest’s ARPU growth has been strong over the last two years, averaging 36.8%.
+Pinterest’s ARPU growth has been strong over the last two years, averaging 33.1%.
 The ability to increase price while still growing its user base shows the value of Pinterest’s platform, as its users continue to spend more than last year.
-This quarter, ARPU grew 7.91% year on year, reaching $1.53 for each of the monthly active users.
+This quarter, ARPU shrank 0.76% year on year, settling in at $1.94 for each of the monthly active users.

 User Acquisition Efficiency